moleculerjs/site/source/docs/0.13/services.md

 const res = await broker.call("math.mult", { a: 10, b: 31 });
 ```

-Inside the action you can call other nested actions in other services with `ctx.call` method.
-It is an alias to `broker.call`, just set itself as parent context (due tracing).
+Inside actions, you can call other nested actions in other services with `ctx.call` method.
+It is an alias to `broker.call`, but it sets itself as parent context (due to tracing).
 ```js
 module.exports = {
     name: "posts",